zaubara/react-native-zebra-rfid/README.md

 # React native RFID reader

-## for Zebra RFD8500 reader
+## for Zebra RFD8500 and MC3300 readers

-React-native module for scanning RFID tags with Zebra RFD8500
+React-native module for scanning RFID tags with Zebra RFD8500 and MC3300

 ### Install:
 Install the module